<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 7. Enjoy your gourmet pizzas

-When each pizza is ready, use the paddle to remove them from the oven and serve them to your guests.
+When each pizza is ready, use our paddle to remove them from the oven and serve them to your guests.
 Be sure to have plates and drinks at the ready!

 Outdoor pizza oven NZ